arszero/Coursera_Capstone/week5.md

 * When ranking the areas, we may take more factors into consideration.
 For example, the population densities, rental cost and average income levels of different areas.

 #### 6. Conclusion
 By utilizing the venues data from Foursquare, we have found that Church and Wellesley (Postalcode M4Y) is the best area to open a new fast food restaurant based on the customer requirement.
 This area is close to many schools and offices which are great potential sources of customers.
-It is not recommended to open the new fast food restaurant in the CBD area, because a large number of fast food chains already existed in the CBD area.
+It is not recommended to open the new fast food restaurant in the CBD area, because a large number of fast food chains already exist in the CBD area.